yiisoft/yii2/docs/guide-zh-CN/runtime-routing.md

 ]
 ```

-> 注意：If a URL rule contains HTTP method(s) in its pattern, the rule will only be used for parsing purpose.
+> Note: If a URL rule contains HTTP method(s) in its pattern, the rule will only be used for parsing purpose.
   It will be skipped when the [[yii\web\UrlManager|URL manager]] is called to create URLs.

-> 提示：To simplify the routing of RESTful APIs, Yii provides a special URL rule class [[yii\rest\UrlRule]]
+> Tip: To simplify the routing of RESTful APIs, Yii provides a special URL rule class [[yii\rest\UrlRule]]
   which is very efficient and supports some fancy features such as automatic pluralization of controller IDs.
   For more details, please refer to the [Routing](rest-routing.md) section about developing RESTful APIs.